Hurtak/simple-test-env/README.md

 - workdir inside the image is set to `/usr/src/shared`
 - in this directory, there will be automatically created `shared` directory, which will be mounted to the image's workdir

-### Shared port

-- port `8080` is exposed to host system
-- run something on port `8080` in container, it will then be avaliable on `localhost:8080` on host system

 ### Examples

 - `./start.sh` run default image debian:8